 As the woman carried no identification, she could never be identified.
 Moreover, when the case was placed before the jury, they could not reach a decision as to whether she had committed suicide or died in an accident.

-There was no confusion about how the next death happened.
+There was no confusion about how the next death in the Victorian Era happened.
 A Lincolnshire newspaper reported that a “shocking tragedy” had occurred in December of 1898 on Twekesbury Road in Stamford Hill.
 A 45-year-old man named Thomas Ruff had been working as a coal clerk but became ill.
 He then became exceedingly depressed, and, one day in the afternoon, he suddenly attacked his wife and daughter in a “frenzied manner.”
 The wounds he inflicted upon them were superficial, but the real damage was done when he returned to his own bedroom and almost decapitated himself.
 He couldn’t be saved and died at the hospital.

 In another case, although it might not have been murder, it was carelessness at its worst and a mystery as to who to blame.
 During an initiation ceremony of the Royal Arch Purple degree, a revolver was discharged as part of the event.
 Apparently, no one had checked the revolver and a ball had been left in it so that when it was fired, a man named John Lyons, who was sitting some distance away, was struck by the ball.
 It hit him in the heart and he died instantly.
 As to the culprit to blame, a newspaper reported: